 It is well known that more than a third of masters and PhD students worldwide suffer from anxiety, depression, and other mental health issues.
-Research is tough even in the best of conditions, and pop culture continues to idolize the tortured genius to the point that many of us measure our own success by how tortured we feel.
+Research is tough even in the best of conditions, and pop culture continues to idolize the tortured genius to the point that many academic researchers measure their own success by how tortured they feel.

 PhD Balance -- a cross-disciplinary support community